yu55/yagga/README.md

 # The Git Online Grep project

-This is a simple web application that presents git grep search results from many repositories.
+This is a simple web application that allows you to git grep over many repositories via web interface.

+## Requirements
+* Java 8
+* globally recognizable `git` command

 ## Installation & running
 * clone this repository to your local machine